miles-grant-ibigroup/mastarm/README.md

 Options:

   -h, --help                              output usage information -u, --update-snapshots                  Force update of snapshots.
 USE WITH CAUTION.
-  --coverage                Run Jest with coverage reporting --no-cache                Run Jest with cache --coverage-paths <paths>  Extra paths to collect code coverage from --setup-files <paths>     Setup files to run before each test
+  --coverage                              Run Jest with coverage reporting --no-cache                              Run Jest without cache (defaults to using cache) --coverage-paths <paths>                Extra paths to collect code coverage from --setup-files <paths>                   Setup files to run before each test --test-path-ignore-patterns <patterns>  File patterns to ignore when scanning for test files

 ```